 Transportation During Monsoon Season

 Trekking in Nepal can be completed via two modes of transportation- Overland and Flight.
 In a specific situation such as; during heavy rain, there is a chance of landslides.
-To overcome, you should be kept in touch with the road condition before starting the trip.
+To overcome this, you should be kept in touch with the road condition before starting the trip.
 You can also contact us.

 Due to poor visibility and heavy rain, your flight may get a delay for a certain time.
 Hence, you should make up for the mind for waiting.
 In this condition, your specific itinerary should have some extra days to cover the delay from transportations.